spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-console.md

 2. Enter `${MY_AWS_ACCOUNT}-keypair` as the keypair name.
 3. Download the resulting `${MY_AWS_ACCOUNT}-keypair.pem`, and run `chmod 400`
    against the file

-## Adding an account

-There are two types of Accounts in the Spinnaker AWS provider; however, the distinction is not made in how they are configured using Halyard, but instead how they are configured in AWS.

-1. Managing accounts.
-There is always exactly one managing account, this account is what Spinnaker authenticates as, and if necessary, assumes roles in the managed accounts.
-2. Managed accounts.
-Every account that you want to modify resources in is a managed account.
-These will be configured to grant AssumeRole access to the managed account. __This includes the managing account!__

 ### Configuring the managing account